En / Ru

 Where to find bison near Moscow

 I watched a huge European bison licking a treat of oats from a feeder with its purple tongue.
 It didn’t notice me and just kept lifting its enormous head and glancing towards me, estimating the danger level, figuring out if it was time to flee.
 So long as I stood still, the bison continued to enjoy its food, but if I moved, changed the lens on my camera or turned sharply, the creature would shudder and even stagger back.
-Despite being so close, the animals don’t let people pet them, a bison in general can’t be tamed.
-They are truly wild.
+Despite being so close, the animals don’t let people pet them; a bison in general can’t be tamed.

-With little grains of oat stuck to their noses, the bison, despite their size, looked very cute.
+With little grains of oats stuck to their noses, the bison, despite their size, looked very cute.
 I was sitting inside a viewer’s feeder, which was built for observing the animals while feeding them, with Sergey Fedoseev, the manager of Kaluzhskiye Zaseki.
-Some bison were eating with a great appetite, about twenty more, of red and brown colour, were standing nearby chewing hay.
+Some bison were eating with great appetite, about twenty more, of red and brown colour, were standing nearby chewing hay.
 “How huge they are,” I thought again.
-Bison are the largest ungulate species in Europe, their weight can reach one and a half tons.
-Even though it was proved by the scientists that the bison have shrunk during the last few centuries, their size is still impressive.
+Bison are the largest ungulate species in Europe; their weight can reach one and a half tons.
+Even though scientists have proved that the bison have shrunk over the last few centuries, their size is still impressive.

-“There weren’t any bison in Kaluzhskiye zaseki 15 years ago, the financing was only enough for security," Sergey said, "we couldn’t afford to bring the bulls like the management of Orlovskoye Polesye National Park did.
-But one of the groups of these animals soon appeared at the territory of the nature reserve.
+“There weren’t any bison in Kaluzhskiye Zaseki 15 years ago, the financing was only enough for security,” Sergey said, “we couldn’t afford to bring the bulls like the management of Orlovskoye Polesye National Park did.
+But one of the groups of these animals soon appeared on the territory of the nature reserve.
 And they stayed here.
-As the zoologists explained, those smart ungulates realised that the area is safe for their herd, they found the paths where boars and roes walked feely.
+As the zoologists explained, those smart ungulates realised that the area was safe for their herd, they sensed animal trails where boars and roe deer walked freely.”

-The mountainous area with large ravines, a broadleaf forest, maple trees, linden forests and oak groves, and small rivers turned out to be a perfect place to live.
+The mountainous area with large ravines, broadleaf forest, maple trees, linden forests and oak groves, and small rivers turned out to be a perfect place for them to live.
 The first settlers of Kaluzhskiye Zaseki were 13 individuals — 8 bulls and 5 cows, which came from Orlovskoye Polesye.
-The initial expectations were quite pessimistic as the scientists thought that the herd would not be viable due to the large amount of males in it.
+The initial expectations were quite pessimistic as the scientists thought that the herd would not be viable due to the large number of males in it.
 They were wrong.
-However, the first bulls were aggressive and attacked people, there was such a horror.
+However, the first bulls were aggressive and attacked people; there was such a horror.
 The cows were fine, they just protected their babies as always.
 But these were huge males.
 “There were no serious accidents though,” the manager recalled.
-A few more individuals were brought with the help of the WWF, World Wildlife Fund.
+A few more individuals were brought with the help of WWF, the World Wildlife Fund.

 The bison were careful and did not leave the nature reserve area during the first 10 years.
-“The bison are cagy animals,” Sergey explained.
+“The bison are cagey animals,” Sergey explained.
 I realised that later when we got to the northern parts of the nature reserve hoping to spot a wild family.
 However, we didn’t manage to find a herd of those enormous creatures.
-It still surprises me how a group of 61 individuals could hide in the forest so well.
+It still surprises me how a group of 61 individuals could hide in the forest so well at the time of my visit.

 • Orange-fact

-It is commonly believed that the age of the bison is approximately 1,5 million years, the archeologists managed to find petrified remains of the animals from the Pliocene era.
-By the beginning of the previous century the bison had almost become extinct.
-The situation was improved by the Germans, who arranged for mating for those animals that were in European zoos.
+It is commonly believed that the age of the bison is approximately 1.5 million years, the archaeologists managed to find petrified remains of the animals from the Pliocene era.
+By the beginning of the previous century the bison had almost gone extinct.
+The situation was improved by the Germans, who arranged breeding for those animals that were in European zoos.
 By 1926 only 52 individuals had survived according to the worldwide bison census.
-All of the existing creatures today are descendants of only 12 bison.
-There are currently about 6500 individuals in the world; the total population in Central Russia is about 500 (in Kaluzhskiy, Orlovskiy and Bryanskiy regions).
+All of the existing bison today are descendants of only 12 bison.
+There are currently about 6 500 individuals in the world; the total population in Central Russia is about 500 (in the Kaluzhskiy, Orlovskiy and Bryansk regions).
 Plain bison carry the highest level of genetic diversity in the world.
 European bison are registered in the Red List of the Russian Federation as an endangered species.

-Throughout one decade the population of bison in Kaluzhskiye Zaseki increased multiple times, the animals were separated into small groups.
-However, the forest bison from the southern part of the nature reserve haven’t yet travelled to the northern part, there is a 10 km distance between them.
+Over one decade the population of bison in Kaluzhskiye Zaseki increased several times; the animals split into small groups.
+However, the forest bison from the southern part of the nature reserve haven’t yet travelled to the northern part; there is a 10 km distance between them.
 The bison easily get closer to each other, sometimes even exchanging partners in families — they migrate between groups.
 They have a matriarchy, so the female is the head of the family.
 Males return to the herd during the rut.

 “They are so large, they must need a lot of food,” I stated the obvious.

-“They have enough food, they feed on maple seedlings, spruce, take the bark from the lindens.
+“They have enough food, they feed on maple seedlings and spruce, and take the bark from the lindens.
 The poor lindens are naked because of that,” Sergey laughed.
-Now the bison came to eat some oats and hay.
-It is difficult to deliver the hay, a tractor is needed.
+Now the bison have come to eat some oats and hay.
+It is difficult to deliver the hay; a tractor is needed.
 The grains are sometimes delivered by snowmobiles.
-After piling-up a sheaf of hay for the bison, two tractor drivers were seen inspecting a large wheel, which probably needed to be repaired.
+After piling up a sheaf of hay for the bison, two tractor drivers were seen inspecting a large wheel, which probably needed to be repaired.
 The hay is enough for a week.
-It is bought only from locals in order to avoid the intrusion of other plants.
+It is bought only from locals in order to avoid the introduction of other plants.

 “How much grain do you buy?”
 I wondered.